 The park has a mix of open and closed facilities.
-The Boston Mill Visitor Center is closed, but outdoor information is available daily -- weather permitting.
+The Boston Mill Visitor Center is open daily from 10 a.m. to 4 p.m. with limited access.

 All park roads, trailheads, and overlooks are currently open at Death Valley.
 Several major campgrounds are open, but keep in mind that both visitor centers will be closed.
 In order to enter the park, you’ll pay the entrance fee via an automated kiosk.

 Note: Make sure to bring plenty of water and avoid hiking after 10 a.m.
 The area is experiencing extreme summer heat with temperatures well over 100 degrees.

 Though the Denali National Park and Preserve Visitor Center isn’t open, park rangers are setting up outdoor spaces in front to answer guests’ questions -- offering maps, books, and other helpful tips.
 Restrooms will be available there, but the facility itself will be closed.